RegardsOss/RegardsOss.github.io/_docs/getting-started/plugins.md

 To find available plugins for REGARDS microservices you can check the [official plugin repository on github](https://github.com/RegardsOss/regards-plugins)

-## Add plugin to a microservice
+## Add new plugin to a microservice

-To add a plugin to a microservice, you have to copy the 'jar' file of the plugin into the 'plugins/<microservice>' directory of the REGARDS install directory.
+To add a new plugin to a microservice, you have to copy the 'jar' file of the plugin into the 'plugins/\<microservice\>' directory of the REGARDS install directory.

 ```bash
 cp plugin.jar /home/REGARDS/plugins/<microservice>/